marcopennekamp/lore/spec/expressions.md

 ### Return

 The **return** top-level expression returns a value from a function.
 The syntax is `return expr`, with `expr` evaluating to the value to return.
 Use return only if you 'desperately' need to return early from a function.
 Prefer *using blocks and control structures as expressions*.
+Return evaluates to the `Nothing` type, since it interrupts code execution.

 ###### Syntax Example